timmyd7777/SSCore/README.md

 - **_SSConstellation:_** This subclass of SSObject stores information for constellations and asterisms, including the official IAU constellation names, abbreviations, boundaries; and shape/figure data.
 - **_SSCoordinates:_** This class converts rectangular and spherical coordinates between different astronomical reference frames (fundamental/ICRS, equatorial, ecliptic, galactic, local horizon) at a particular time and geographic location.
 It also handles precession, nutation, aberration, refraction, and other coordinate-related issues; and is used in ephemeris computation.
 Includes new expressions for precession, valid for +/- 200,000 years from the present time!
 - **_SSEvent:_** This class computes times and circumstances of astronomical events like object rising/transit/setting, satellite passes, moon phases, conjuctions, oppositions, etc.
+- **_SSHTM:_** Implements the [Heirarchal Triangular Mesh](http://www.skyserver.org/HTM/Old_default.aspx) scheme for subdividing the sky recursively into trianglar regions, and storing/loading objects in those regions, including loading from asynchronous background threads.
 - **_SSIdentifier:_** This class represents object identifiers used in a wide variety of astronomical catalogs with a unified system of 64-bit integers, and contains methods for converting identifiers from string representations ("HR 7001", "NGC 1976", etc.) to 64-bit integers and vice-versa.
 - **_SSJPLDEphemeris:_** This class reads JPL's binary DE43x series of ephemeris files and computes very fast, sub-arcsecond-accurate lunar and planetary positions from them.
 - **_SSPSEphemeris:_** Implements Paul Schlyter's planetary and lunar ephemeris, described [here](http://stjarnhimlen.se/comp/ppcomp.html).
 This is the simplest way to compute planetary/lunar positions with an accuracy of 1-2 arc minutes; SSCore can use it as a fallback when the JPL DE ephemeris is not available.
 See note on VSOP2013 below.
 - **_SSMatrix:_** Represents a 3x3 matrix, with routines for performing matrix and vector-matrix arithmetic.
 - **_SSMoonEphemeris:_** Computes positions for the major moons of Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto.
 For Earth's Moon, use SSJPLDEphemeris or SSPSEphemeris.
-- **_SSObject:_** Base class for all types of celestial objects (stars, planets, constellations, etc.)
+- **_SSObject:_** Base class for all types of celestial objects (stars, planets, constellations, etc.) Also includes SSObjectArray, a class for storing a collection of objects and saving/loading them from CSV files, with built-in memory management
 - **_SSOrbit:_** This class stores Keplerian orbital elements, computes position/velocity at a given time from them, and vice-versa.
 - **_SSPlanet:_** This subclass of SSObject represents all solar system objects (not just planets, but also moons, asteroids, comets, satellites, etc.)  Includes methods for computing solar system object positions, velocities, magnitudes, sizes, and rotational parameters.
 - **_SSStar:_** This subclass of SSObject represents all objects outside the solar system, including stars, star clusters, nebulae, and galaxies.
 SSStar has special subclasses for double and variable stars, and for deep sky objects.
-Includes utility methods for stellar magnitude computations (absolute <-> apparent magnitude, etc.)
+Includes utility methods for stellar magnitude computations (absolute <-> apparent magnitude, etc.) and Moffat-function stellar image profiles.
 - **_SSTime:_** Classes for converting between Julian Dates and calendar dates/times; and between civil (UTC) and dynamic time (TDT).
 - **_SSTLE:_** Routines for reading satellite orbital elements from TLE (Two/Three-Line Element) files, and computing satellite position/velocity from them using the SGP, SGP4, and SDP4 orbit models; and vice-versa.
 - **_SSUtilities:_** A few useful string manipulation, angle conversion, and other utility functions that are not present in standard C++11.